kurtosis-tech/kurtosis/docs/docs/reference/starlark-instructions.md

     },
 )
 get_response = plan.request(
+    # The recipe that will be run until assert passes.
+    # Valid values are of the following types: (GetHttpRequestRecipe, PostHttpRequestRecipe)
+    # MANDATORY
     recipe = get_request_recipe,

+    # A Service name designating a service that already exists inside the enclave
+    # If it does not, a validation error will be thrown
+    # OPTIONAL
+    service_name = "my_service",
 )
 plan.print(get_response["body"]) # Prints the body of the request plan.print(get_response["code"]) # Prints the result code of the request (e.g. 200, 500)